Note: This document is subject to change, as errors are found and corrected, and rules sometimes change. Be sure you have the latest available copy.

 Note that it is possible to have a faction type with less than 5 points spent.
 In fact, a starting faction has one point spent on each of War, Trade, and Magic, leaving 2 points unspent.

 When a faction starts the game, it is given a one-man unit and 5000 silver in unclaimed money.
 Unclaimed money is cash that your whole faction has access to, but cannot be taken away in battle (silver in a unit's possessions can be taken in battle).
 This allows a faction to get started without presenting an enticing target for other factions.
-Units in your faction may use the CLAIM order to take this silver, and use it to buy goods or recruit men.
+Units in your faction may use the CLAIM order to take this silver, and use it to buy goods or recruit men, or use the WITHDRAW order to withdraw goods directly.

 An example faction is shown below, consisting of a starting character, Merlin the Magician, who has formed two more units, Merlin's Guards and Merlin's Workers.
 Each unit is assigned a unit number by the computer (completely independent of the faction number); this is used for entering orders.
 Here, the player has chosen to give his faction the same name ("Merlin the Magician") as his starting character.
 Alternatively, you can call your faction something like "The Great Northern Mining Company" or whatever.